 - Combine the OXO cubes and hot water.
 Stir until dissolved and add to pot.

-- Add coconut milk, sweet potatoes, tomato paste, ginger, curry, turmeric, chili (if desired), and salt and pepper to taste.
+- Add coconut milk, sweet potatoes, tomato paste, ginger, curry, turmeric, chili (if desired), and salt and

 - Cover and bring to a boil.
 Reduce heat and let simmer for 20 minutes.